Timothy J. Burt

 He has processed approximately 600 crime scenes and 4200 pieces of evidence in his career.
 He has also investigated 15 homicides.

-Despite’s being trained in DNA analysis early in her career, Jen’s main area of expertise is in the areas crime scene processing and the discipline of latent prints.
+Although being trained in DNA analysis early in her career, Jen’s main areas of expertise are in the areas of crime scene processing and the discipline of latent prints.
 Latent print expertise includes friction ridge detail detection, recovery, preservation and comparison.
 She is certified by the International Association for Identification (IAI) as a Certified Latent Print Examiner (CLPE).
 Additionally, Jen is certified as a Diplomate of the American Board of Criminalists (D-ABC).

 Timothy A. Jackson

-Timothy A. Jackson has over 29 years of forensic experience: 19 years with the New Hampshire State Police Forensic Laboratory and ten years with the US Army Criminal Investigation Laboratory, both American Society of Crime Lab Directors /Laboratory Accreditation Board (ASCLD/LAB) accredited laboratories.
+Timothy A. Jackson has over 30 years of forensic experience: 20 years with the New Hampshire State Police Forensic Laboratory and ten years with the US Army Criminal Investigation Laboratory, both ANAB ISO/IEC 17025 accredited laboratories.
 He has an additional six years of crime scene experience while assigned to the US Army Criminal Investigation Command.
 He is certified by the International Association for Identification (IAI) as a Certified Latent Print Examiner (CLPE) and a Certified Footwear Examiner (CFWE).

 Tim’s expertise includes: Latent Impressions (finger, palm and foot friction ridge skin); Questioned Footwear Comparisons; Questioned Tire Track Comparisons; Indented Writing Restoration; Fabric Impressions; Questionable Pattern Interpretation; and Crime Scene Processing for latent impressions, questioned footwear impressions and questioned tire tracks.